Mexican government opposes remittance provision in Trump tax bill

 "We respectfully urge you to reconsider this section of the legislative proposal, and we remain available to continue dialogue on the matter," wrote Barragán and Robert Velasco Alvarez, Mexico's chief officer for North America.

-A representative for Chairman Smith did not comment.
-A representative for Neal has not responded to CBS News' request for comment.
+Spokespeople for both Smith and Neal did not respond to a request for comment.

 In April, President Trump hinted at a crackdown on remittances, announcing in a Truth Social Post that the administration was "finalizing a presidential memorandum to shut down remittances sent by illegal aliens outside of the United States."
 But details on the presidential proposal were unclear.